Beth Vandervennet’s formative years were spent in Michigan.

 Favorites you ask?
 Her favorite color is purple, favorite food is kale, and favorite song is what she is playing at any given moment.

-Leisure time is spent skiing, hiking, backpacking, & exploring the world of places and cuisine with her husband, son, family, & friends.
+Leisure time is spent laughing, skiing, hiking, backpacking, & exploring the world of places and cuisine with her husband, son, family, & friends.